ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/external_dependencies.rst

 running/completion of tasks and events in the barrier:

 - Can be defined as a reflection of the status of one suite on another server;
-- The idea is that a server can "see" what is happening in another server so the suites in that first server can progress;
+- The idea is that a server can "see" what is happening in another server so the suites in that first serve can progess;
 - A practical example would be an operational suite that is mirrored to different servers so other suites that rely on it can check their progress;
 - In this case, the mirrored suites are seen as suspended in the new servers, and their status will be updated based on the original suite;
-- More information on mirrors can be found :ecflow-docs:`here <ug/user_manual/text_based_suite_definition/external/mirror.html>` and an example :ecmwf-confluence:`here <display/~map/A+simple+mirror+example>`.
+- More information on mirrors can be found :ecflow-docs:`here <ug/user_manual/text_based_suite_definition/external/mirror.html>`.